 Currently, we use the Cardio Lab to research the effects of aerobic exercise on cognitive function.
 We conduct graded exercise tests (GXT) to develop individualized exercise schedules for participants in our aerobic-cognitive intervention to see whether a combined intervention provides a synergistic effect on cognitive function.

 ECG (or EKG) is the process of recording the electrical activity of the heart over a period of time using electrodes placed on body.
 Although ECG is typically used in to examine cardiac function, recent studies have reported that specific components of ECG are closely related to central nervous system function (e.g. Thayer et al., 2009).

 We combine ECG with brain imaging techniques to investigate whether this combined methodology can serve as an avenue to better understand brain function and neurodegenerative processes.

 Magnetic resonance imaging (MRI)

 Functional MRI is widely used in studies to explore the brain function.
-We perform our fMRI assessments at the Rochester Center for Brain Imaging (RCBI), a research facility offering a state-of-the-art Siemens Prisma 3T magnet.
+We perform our fMRI assessments at the University of Rochester Center for Brain Advanced Imaging and Neurophysiology (UR CABIN), a research facility offering a state-of-the-art Siemens Prisma 3T magnet.

 We use T1, resting-state and task-related fMRI, and diffusion tensor imaging (DTI), to assess changes in brain function and structure characteristic of neurodegenerative diseases, in addition to intervention-related neuroplasticity.